Chart Color Schemes

 Population growth drivers in Beaudesert are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Moving forward with demographic trends, an above median population growth of statistical areas across the nation is projected.
-The Beaudesert statistical area (Lv2) is expected to increase by 1,446 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.7% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Looking ahead, demographic trends project an above median population growth across statistical areas nationally.
+By 2041, the suburb of Beaudesert is expected to increase by 1,457 persons, reflecting a total gain of 14.2% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population